lvclark/polyRAD/vignettes/polyRADtutorial.md

     ## TP19030   1 7576879
     ## TP26698   1 6972841

-If you don't have alignment data in your own dataset, you can still use the pipeline described here.
+If you don’t have alignment data in your own dataset, you can still use the pipeline described here.
 Just set `useLinkage = FALSE` in the code below.
 The advantage of including alignment data is that gentoypes at linked markers are used for imputing missing or correcting erroneous genotypes.

 It is important that the only individuals included in the analysis are those that are truly part of the population.
 Allele frequencies are used for inferring segregation pattern, and could be incorrect if many individuals are included that are not part of the population.
 Additionally, the genotype priors will be incorrect for individuals that are not part of the population, leading to incorrect genotypes.

 At this point we would normally do